Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 To create a retention label, follow the steps below:

-office 365 retention label - name and description
+type label name and description

 The following diagram visualizes how retention labels, retention label policies, and publish locations are related.